tensorflow/docs/site/en/r1/guide/low_level_intro.md

 TensorFlow provides
 [**optimizers**](https://developers.google.com/machine-learning/glossary/#optimizer)
 implementing standard optimization algorithms.
-These are implemented as sub-classes of `tf.train.Optimizer`.
+These are implemented as subclasses of `tf.train.Optimizer`.
 They incrementally change each variable in order to minimize the loss.
 The simplest optimization algorithm is [**gradient descent**](https://developers.google.com/machine-learning/glossary/#gradient_descent), implemented by `tf.train.GradientDescentOptimizer`.
 It modifies each